Celeo/Matrix_notes/Data.md

 "Loud and proud" way of getting a mark on a target.
 Success means the target is alerted, and you also do 1 DV of Matrix damage for every 2 complete net hits in the test.
 Failure means, per normal Attack rules, you 1 box of unresisted Matrix damage per opponent's net hit.
 This can be performed in an attempt to place 2 marks at a -4 and 3 at -10.

-This can also be used to hop grids, with a test threshold of 4 for a local grid and 6 for a global grid.
+This can also be used to hop grids, with an opposed test DP of 4 for a local grid and 6 for a global grid.
 A successful test *does not* alert anyone.

 ## Change icon